CloudI/CloudI/src/external/cloudi_x_jsx/README.md

     any combination of these can be passed to **jsx** by using `{strict, [strict_option()]}`.
     `strict` is equivalent to `{strict, [comments, bad_utf8, single_quotes, escapes]}`

+- `return_tail`

+    upon reaching the end of a valid json term in an input stream return the term and any remaining bytes in the input stream as `{with_tail, term(), binary()}` where the second member of the tuple is the json term and the third is any remaining bytes. note that leading whitespace will be stripped from the tail

+- `uescape`

+    escape all codepoints outside the ascii range for 7 bit clean output. note this escaping takes place even if no other string escaping is requested (via `escaped_strings`)

 - `unescaped_jsonp`